-Type of action (RIA/IA/CSA A): IA
+Type of action (RIA/IA/CS/ A): IA

 Programme Area: SYS

 (CS2 JTP 2015) WP Ref.: WP 1.3.5

 Indicative Funding Topic V alue (in k€): 500

 Topic Leader: SAAB Type of Agreement: Implementation Agreement

 Duration of the action 20 Indicative Start Date > Q1 2020

-(in Months): (at the earliest) 103 :
+(in Months): (at the earliest) :

-Topic Identification Code Title JTI-CS2-2019-CfP10-SYS-01-17 New Efficient production methods for 94 GHz (W-band) waveguide antennas Short description Development of efficient and affordable e production methods for high precision mm-wave waveguide antennas.
+Topic Identification Code Title JTI-CS2-2019-CfP10-SYS-01-17 New Efficient production methods for 94 GHz (W-band) waveguide antennas Short description Development of efficient and affordable Development of efficient and affordable production methods for high precision mm-wave waveguide antennas.
 A new method and solution is required to reach the performance, quality and cost targets to a TRL5 level which will enable future implementation of the next generation of radar sensor technology in EFVS operations.

-Links to the Clean Sky 2 Programme High-level Objectives 104 This topic is located in the demonstration a area: Avionics Ext ended cockpit The outcome of t contribute to the aircraft/air transport scene setter: following conc eptual With expected impacts With expected impacts related to the Programme high-level objectives: Reducing CO 2 emissions Reducing NO x emissions icing Noise nissions Improving EU Competitiveness Improving Mobility \boxtimes
+Links to the Clean Sky 2 Programme High-level Objectives 106 This topic is located in the demonstration area: Avionics Ext ended cockpit The outcome of the project will mainly contribute to the following conceptual aircraft/air transport type as presented in the scene setter: Regional an d Large passenger air craft With expected impacts s related to the Prog ramme high-level ob jectives: cing Noise nissions Improving EU Competitiveness Improving Mobility ⊠